MahammadRafi06/Migration_micro/my-website/docs/migration-playbooks/overview.md

 ### Migration Paths

 #### Monolith to Microservices
-For large application transformations
+For large application transformations.

 #### Docker Compose to Kubernetes
-For containerized applications
+For containerized applications.

 #### Docker Compose to Helm Charts
-For better package management
+For better package management.

 #### Docker Compose to Virtual Machines
-For legacy compatibility
+For legacy compatibility.

 Each playbook provides detailed guidance, practical examples, and troubleshooting tips to ensure successful migration to the Edge Platform.